 The following disciplinary sanctions and administrative actions may be applied at UC Merced.
 Sanctions may be imposed, and administrative actions may be taken, separately or in combination.

-- Dismissal: Termination of student status for an indefinite period (may not re-enroll in classes without approval from the chancellor).
+- Dismissal: Termination of student status for an indefinite period (may not re-enroll in classes without approval from the Chancellor).

 - Suspension: Termination of student status for a specified period of time (allowed to re-enroll at the end of that period).